Dark City (1998 film): Design

-The production design included themes of darkness, spirals, and clocks.
-There appears to be no sun in the city's world, and spiral designs that shrink when approached were used.
-The Strangers' large clock does not have any numbers, and Tatopoulos said: "But in a magical moment it becomes something more than just a clock."
+The production design included themes of darkness, spirals and clocks.
+There appears to be no sun in the city's world and spiral designs that shrink when approached were used.
+The Strangers' large clock does not have any numbers and Tatopoulos said "But in a magical moment it becomes something more than just a clock".
 The production designer created the city architecture to have an organic presence alongside the structural elements.

-The Strangers' lair is a large underground amphitheater, in which a sculpture of a human face hides a large clock and a spiraling device changes the layout of the city above.
+The Strangers' lair is a large underground amphitheater, in which a sculpture of a human face hides a large clock and a spiralling device changes the layout of the city above.
 The set for the lair was 50 ft in height, while an average set is 36 ft, and was built on a fairground in Sydney, Australia.
 The film's budget was $30–40 million, so the crew used inexpensive techniques to build the set, such as stretching canvas onto welded metal frames.
 The lair also had a rail conveyance that appeared expensive.
-Tatopoulos said: "We had, obviously, a car built, but we had just one built.
+Tatopoulos said "We had, obviously, a car built, but we had just one built.
 We laid some rail for it to ride on.
-We made a section of corridor that we kept driving through all the time, and you end up believing this thing is running along forever."
+We made a section of corridor that we kept driving through all the time and you end up believing this thing is running along forever".
 Proyas wanted the rail car to pass various rooms, which was not feasible given the budget, so Tatopoulos and the crew used "replaceable elements and strong design textures" to give the impression it was passing different rooms.

-The Strangers themselves are energy beings who reside in dead human bodies.
-At the beginning of the design process, the filmmakers considered having the Strangers be bugs, but they decided the bug appearance was overused.
-Tatopoulos said one day Proyas "called me and said he wanted something like an energy that kept re-powering itself, re-creating itself, re-shaping itself, sitting inside a dry piece of human shape."
+The Strangers are energy beings who reside in dead human bodies.
+At the beginning of the design process, the filmmakers considered having the Strangers resemble insects, but they decided the bug appearance was overused.
+Tatopoulos said one day Proyas "called me and said he wanted something like an energy that kept re-powering itself, re-creating itself, re-shaping itself, sitting inside a dry piece of human shape".

 Casting

 About the character of Mr Hand, Proyas said: "I had Richard in mind physically when I wrote the character, because I had these strange, bald-looking men with an ethereal, androgynous quality", and O'Brien had famously played a similar character (Riff Raff) in The Rocky Horror Show.
 When Proyas visited London to cast the film, he met with O'Brien and found him suitable for the role.

 Daniel P. Schreber, the character portrayed by Kiefer Sutherland, was named after Daniel Paul Schreber, a German judge with narcissistic, paranoid psychosis, and possibly schizophrenia, whose autobiographical Memoirs of My Nervous Illness (Denkwürdigkeiten eines Nervenkranken) (1903) inspired some elements of the film's plot.
 Hurt was originally asked to play Dr Schreber.
 Proyas said that Ben Kingsley was one of the original choices to portray Dr Schreber.
+When Sutherland received the script he didn't understand why it was sent to him, thinking it was a mistake and that they wanted his father Donald.